The Interior Road System: The Big Picture

 As summer fades into fall, the abundance of the early salmon run also wanes.
 Coho salmon are the bright spot in both the northern and southern regions of the road system, and their runs are building steadily through August to a peak in mid-September.
 Pink or Chartreuse Clousers, Coho Kryptonite, and Popsicles are all good choices for these hard fighters.
 Rainbow trout are also on the bite at this time of year.
 Try Peach Flesh Flies and Gorman Beadhead Eggs, and don't forget to have a well-stocked bead box.

 Lake fishing is also picking up as the lakes cool off in the shortening days of late summer.
-Northern pike get more aggressive as the water cools, and will eagerly hit large offerings such as Flashtail Clousers and Black String Leeches.
+Northern pike get more aggressive as the water cools, and will eagerly hit large offerings such as Barry's Pike Fly.
 Rainbow trout, lake trout, and grayling are all available as well during these cooler days.
 Look for shallow flats and lake inlets and outlets, and fish nymphs and dries for the grayling and rainbows, and streamers like the Beadhead Thin Mint or Olive Dolly Llama for the lake trout.
-Sheefish are also available in the northern portion of the road system region, and in the fall they can be enticed with large minnow patterns such as the Clouser and Lord of the Fry, dressed in baitfish greens and grays.

 October brings the endgame for all but the diehard fly angler in the road system region.
 Generally, the northern end receives the first snowfall of the year during the first week of October, and that usually means that the water temperatures are rapidly dropping into the un-fishable range.
 The odd coho can be had in October in the northern area, but these fish can be few and far-between, and are probably best left to spawn in peace.
 In the southern area, some coho runs peak in late September-early October, and these can provide great sport for the warmly-dressed angler.
 Rainbows continue to feed in both streams and lakes, often right up to ice-in.
 The key to salmon and trout fishing in lower, colder water is to reduce both the size and speed of your offering, making it a more attractive target to your quarry.
 Try smaller flesh flies like Battle Creek Specials for trout and Neon Shrimp for coho.
 October also represents last casts for northern pike, as these fish feed right up until ice-in.